How Can I Tell If My Website Architecture Is Bad And Is Costing Me Leads?

 #3 – There are no locations in your URLs

 You want to get more customers from your local area, because it means less time driving out to meet clients, less fuel costs, and more free time for you.
 This is great because plenty of your customers live in your local suburb and want to find the closest home improvement help too.

 They don’t want someone from 23 suburbs over to help them because a) there might be a monster call-out fee and b) that person doesn’t know the local area.

 Despite the fact you and your customers want the same thing, plenty of tradies drop the ball by leaving locations out of their URLs.

 Adding locations to your URLS – like www.yourbusiness.com/perth-domestic-electrician/ tells Google what suburb you’re targeting, but more importantly it tells your potential customers.
-They can see you’re from Perth in this example, so they’re more likely to choose you over contractors and home improvement businesses who haven’t listed their service areas.
+They can see you’re from Perth in this example, so they’re more likely to choose you over contractors, trade and home improvement businesses who haven’t listed their service areas.

 #4 – There are random characters in your URLs